rushilpaul/utility_scripts/README.md

 ## Utility scripts to automate miscellaneous tasks

+1) _udemy_course_downloader.py_

-_udemy_course_downloader.py_ is a python Script to download all lectures and material of a particular course, given the course URL as a command line parameter
+This is a python script to download all lectures and material of a particular course, given the course URL as a command line parameter

    **Tested on Mac OSX 10.14.2**

    The script works only if the cookies and authorization bearer token values are correct